Skip to main content

 • One Transfer(Alice, Notes, 1200) ERC-20 event.

-• One Groth16 proof in calldata, accepted by the on-chain verifier.
+• One Groth16 proof (256 bytes, shape-independent of N) in calldata, accepted by the on-chain per-N verifier.

-• Six off-chain artifacts, one per recipient, each containing the opening of exactly one commitment plus the mint-transaction reference.
+• Six off-chain artifacts, one per live recipient, each containing the opening of exactly one commitment plus the mint-transaction reference.
+The ten dummy openings are discarded or retained privately by Alice as anonymity- set filler.

-The key invariant: looking at the chain alone, Mallory sees that Alice escrowed 1,200 BUCK and posted six hashes.
-She cannot tell which hash hides which value, who any recipient is, or even whether two of the recipients are the same person.
-Looking at his off-chain artifact, Bob sees his 1,000 BUCK is real, was minted by Alice in T_mint, and that five other notes exist whose hidden values sum to 200 BUCK – but he does not learn what those values are or who holds them.
+The key invariant: looking at the chain alone, Mallory sees that Alice escrowed 1,200 BUCK and folded N* hashes into the tree.
+She cannot tell which hash hides which value, who any recipient is, or even whether two of the recipients are the same person – or which entries are live notes vs. zero-value padding.
+Looking at his off-chain artifact, Bob sees his 1,000 BUCK is real, was minted by Alice in T_mint, and that the live siblings among the other fifteen have hidden values summing to exactly 200 BUCK (the rest are v = 0 padding he cannot distinguish from live notes by chain inspection alone) – but he does not learn what those values are or who holds them.

 What's Inside a Note (Conceptually)